The Wizard of the Kremlin (film): Production

 The film is directed by Olivier Assayas and is an adaptation by Assayas and Emmanuel Carrère of the novel The Wizard of the Kremlin by Giuliano da Empoli, published in French in April 2022.
-It is produced by Curiosa Films and Gaumont.
+It is produced by Curiosa Films and Gaumont in co-production with France 2 Cinéma.

-Paul Dano, Jude Law, Alicia Vikander, Zach Galifianakis, and Tom Sturridge were reported to be leading the cast in May 2024 with Dano cast as the fictional Russian political advisor Vadim Baranov.
+Paul Dano, Jude Law, Alicia Vikander, Zach Galifianakis and Tom Sturridge were reported to be leading the cast in May 2024 with Dano cast as the fictional Russian political advisor Vadim Baranov.
 In January 2025, it was announced that Law would portray Vladimir Putin.
 Filming took place in March 2025 in Riga, Latvia.

+Release

+In February 2026, Vertical acquired North American rights to the film and is set to release on May 15, 2026.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 34 critics, indicating "mixed or average" reviews.

+Geoffrey Macnab of The Independent stated that the film is "...very short on emotional heft – its characters are sketchily drawn, and Vadim is a strangely aloof figure, his motivations impossible to fathom."
+Wendy Ide of The Observer wrote, "Law is terrific, and there’s a choking sense of ominous tension whenever he’s on screen.
+Unfortunately, he’s not on camera nearly enough to justify The Wizard of the Kremlin’s overlong runtime, stodgy pacing and other considerable issues."
+Jonathan Romney of Screen International wrote, "A screenplay dense with incident and ideological discussion is carried efficiently by fast-moving, sleek direction and sumptuous mise en scène that catches the tone of a changing society and its sudden explosion of capitalist excess."
+Robbie Collin of The Daily Telegraph called the film "...smart and watchable in a miniseries sort of way."